isomerpages/nlb-learning/_singapore/Adults/Iconic Entertainment Places.md

 href="https://nlb.overdrive.com/media/3968845">
 <img style=”width:200px;”
 src="/images/Iconic%20Entertainment%20Places/NaturesColony.png"></a>
-<p> This book presents a fascinating look at the 150-year history of the Singapore Botanic Gardens and its shifting functions in the colonial and post-colonial context. </p><p><a href="https://nlb.overdrive.com/media/3968845"target="_blank">Borrow the eBook here.</a></p>
+<p> This book presents a fascinating look at the 150-year history of the Singapore Botanic Gardens and its shifting functions in the colonial and post-colonial context. </p><p><a href="https://nlb.overdrive.com/media/3968845" target="_blank">Borrow the eBook here.</a></p>
 Retrieved from OverDrive (a <a href="https://mobileapp.nlb.gov.sg/get-started-with/mylibrary/" target="_blank">myLibrary username</a> is required to access the eBook).

 <h5> Singapore's Park System Master Planning: